vshn/conferenceli/README.md

 The Podstatus app lives in the `podstatus/` folder.
 It serves two main purposes:

-* A simple web application which displays the live status of the Pods and does the actual chaos Pod deletion
+* A simple web application which displays the live status of the Pods and Nodes, and it does the actual chaos Pod deletion
 * A controller which manages the BlinkStick LEDs in the shipping containers

 Both apps are connecting to the Kubernetes API and are watching the Pod status.